Hierarchical Retrieval with Out-Of-Vocabulary Queries: A Case Study on SNOMED CT: Methodology

-The approach is broken into two phases, embedding and retrieval.
-First, all SNOMED CT concepts are embedded (solid arrows in Fig.~\ref{fig:approach-overview}) using their textual class labels, creating an embedding store.
-Then, during retrieval (dashed arrows in Fig.~\ref{fig:approach-overview}), query strings are encoded and scored against all pre-computed concept embeddings, yielding a ranked list of retrieved concepts.
+Our HR approach for SNOMED CT with OOV queries is composed of two phases.
+First, all SNOMED CT concepts are embedded (solid arrows in Fig.~\ref{fig:approach-overview}) using their textual class labels and a trained ontology embedding model, creating an embedding store.
+Then, during retrieval (dashed arrows in Fig.~\ref{fig:approach-overview}), the query string is encoded by the same ontology embedding model and scored against all pre-computed concept embeddings, yielding a list of concept candidates ranked according to their likelihood of being the query's subsumer, and the top-k ranked concepts are returned as the retrieval results.